Stanford University, M.S. Engineering, Design

-Program specializes in Product Strategy, Design, and Leadership
+The program specializes in Early Product Strategy, Design, and Leadership

 University of California, Berkeley, B.S.
 Chemistry